Project-OSmOSE/datarmor-toolkit/README.md

 ## Presentation

 Our [OSmOSE toolkit](https://github.com/Project-OSmOSE/osmose-toolkit) has been deployed on the [DATARMOR](https://www.ifremer.fr/fr/infrastructures-de-recherche/le-supercalculateur-datarmor) cluster of IFREMER, on which our production version runs.
-The toolkit is available to Datarmor members (must be affiliated to unix group gosmose, you will need a user account that may be provided upon request to be sent at dorian.cazau@ensta-bretagne.fr) as a suite of notebooks available in `/home/datawork-osmose/osmose-datarmor/notebooks/` and covering the most basic processing cases:
+The toolkit is a suite of notebooks covering the most basic processing cases:

 1. data_uploader.ipynb : used for the importation and formatting of a new dataset;